jaykali/maskphish/README.md

 ## Twitter: https://twitter.com/KaliLinux_in

-### MaskPhish is a simple script to hide phishing URL under a normal lokking URL.
+### MaskPhish is a simple script to hide phishing URL under a normal looking URL(google.com or facebook.com).

 ## Legal Disclaimer: